 The bus proceeded to transport the people to a place he calls the “caserne” – translated into barracks – where the 35 people were detained for half an hour.
 He describes how at this location there was a different unit of officers present, wearing dark blue uniforms.
 He cannot describe them fully because he did not look up from the ground in the position they had to assume.

-The pushback occured at night at what the respondent suspects was approximately 01:00 on 6th June 2020.
+The pushback occured at night at approximately 01:00 on 6th June 2020.
 The people were removed across the border in the vicinity of Ipsala (TUR) where they then sought help from locals.
 Summarising his feeling in the period after the pushback, the respondent states he was shocked.
-He adds saddened:
+He adds:

 “15 days [to arrive to Thessaloniki] and they take us to Turkey in five hours”